LUSSeg/ImageNetSegModel/MODEL_ZOO.md

 </tr>
 </tbody></table>

 `D16` means the output stride is 16 with dilation=2 in the last stage.
+This result is better than the results reported in the paper thanks to the new training scripts.

 ### <a href="https://arxiv.org/abs/2206.05184">Large-scale Unsupervised Semantic Segmentation (PASS)</a>
 <details>